 Breast Cancer Network Japan-Akebonokai is the Japanese breast cancer patients' association, founded by Takako Watt in 1978.
-It had its 37th Anniversary in 2015.
+It is having its 39th Anniversary in October 2017.

 We are ordinary individuals who have had breast cancer, and we receive support and advice from doctors, nurses, and administrators.
 From the beginning, the atmosphere among members has been positive, lively, and future-oriented.
-The association covers the whole of Japan, with over 3,000 members in over 30 local branches.
-It is funded mainly by members' subscriptions, but we also receive financial support from Estee Lauder (regularly since 2000) as well as other companies such as JAL and Sumitomo Life Insurance.
+The association covers the whole of Japan, with over 3,000 members in over 26 local branches.
+It is funded mainly by members' subscriptions, but we also receive financial support from Estee Lauder (regularly since 2000) .

 Akebonokai’s objectives are:

-1) to help women who have breast cancer to get back to a normal life after their operation;
+1) to help women and men who have had breast cancer to get back to a normal life after their operation;

 2) to raise public awareness about breast cancer.

-As one of the first 'self-help' groups in Japan, Akebonokai has become a model for other organizations and associations, and it has developed ties with other patients' associations, both domestic and international.
+The first ‘self-help’ groups of breast cancer in Japan, Akebonokai has become a model for other organizations and associations, and it has developed ties with other patients' associations, both domestic and international.
 We have close contacts with patients' groups in Korea and Taiwan.